chamaeleonidae/api/docs/webhooks/companies.md

 # Companies (Incoming Webhook)

-**Send Company data into Chameleon  from services like Customer.io, Heap, Zapier or from you own backend.**
+**Send Company data to Chameleon from services like Customer.io, Heap, Zapier or from you own backend.** Looking for the [JavaScript API](js/profiles.md?id=company)?

 ------

+A Company that does not yet exist by `uid` will first be created and then updated with the other data included in this request.

-Company data updates are processed synchronously on the application server.
+> Company data updates are processed synchronously on the application server.